An information session was hosted on Tuesday, September 10th. View the recording here.

 Ornithology and Entomology

-Students focusing on this project will get a first-hand look at the challenges involved in researching techniques to reduce the impacts of the invasive Avian Vampire Fly, Philornis downsi, on Darwin’s finches and other small land birds.
-Students will participate in research to understand the biology of P. downsi and improve techniques for captive breeding flies, this with the aim of ensuring that sufficient flies are available for testing potential control methods.
-In the field, students will participate in research to improve current trapping methods and to test repellents that could be used to stop flies from entering bird nests.
+Students focused on this project got a first-hand look at the challenges involved in researching techniques to reduce the impacts of the invasive Avian Vampire Fly, Philornis downsi, on Darwin’s finches and other small land birds.
+Students participated in research to understand the biology of P. downsi and improve techniques for captive breeding flies, this with the aim of ensuring that sufficient flies are available for testing potential control methods.
+In the field, students participated in research to improve current trapping methods and map the hatching time for the species.

 Photo credit: Carlos Espinosa